elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 1. Disable `action.auto_create_index` for the Kibana system indices.
 2. If a node detects that the `.kibana` index requires a migration it does the
    following:
-   1. Create a version-specific read and write alias for sending commands (.e.g `.kibana_8.0.1_read` & `.kibana_8.0.1_write`.
-   2. Remove the write alias(es) for all previous versions.
-3. All saved object reads and writes use the version-specific read and write alias.
+   1. Create a version-specific alias for reading and writing to the underlying index .e.g `.kibana_8.0.1`.
+All saved object reads and writes use this alias instead of reading or writing directly to the index.
+   2. Remove the version-specific alias(es) for all previous versions thereby minimizing the chance that an outdated node can cause data loss.

 # 5. Alternatives
 # 5.1 Rolling upgrades